Thursday, May 25, 2017

 The complete text of the GDPR is available here.

 Given the extensive scope of GDPR mandates and the magnitude of potential penalties for non-compliance, now is a good time to evaluate your organization’s readiness for GDPR and begin the process of filling in any gaps.
-Maynard Cooper’s Cybersecurity & Privacy team can help navigate this process by:
+Maynard’s Cybersecurity & Privacy team can help navigate this process by:

 - conducting GDPR-applicability assessments and GDPR-readiness evaluations;